Vrouwen Eredivisie: Background

-2007–2012
+Foundation and expansion (2007–2010)

 On 29 August 2007, the opening ceremony for the launch of the Eredivisie Vrouwen took place at the Arke Stadion in Enschede, with the presentation of the six participating teams, ahead of the league's inaugural match played by FC Twente and sc Heerenveen in front of 5.500 spectators.
-Visitors sc Heerenveen won the match 3–2.
-Marieke van Ottele scored the first ever Eredivisie goal for FC Twente, 73 seconds into the match.
-At the end of the 2007–08 season, AZ were crowned the first Eredivisie champions and Karin Stevens the top scorer with 20 goals.
+Heerenveen won the match 3–2.
+Marieke van Ottele scored the first-ever Eredivisie goal for Twente, 73 seconds into the match.
+At the end of the season, AZ were crowned the first league champions and Karin Stevens the top scorer with 20 goals.

 On 15 April 2008, Roda JC was confirmed as the seventh team for the 2008–09 season.
 AZ won the championship for a second consecutive year, and Sylvia Smit was the top scorer with 14 goals.
 On 5 May 2009, financial problems forced Roda JC to announce its withdraw from the Eredivisie.
-Six teams participated in the 2009–10 season, which AZ won for the third consecutive season.
-Sylvia Smit, for the second consecutive season, and Chantal de Ridder were top scorers with 11 goals each.
+The six founding teams participated in the 2009–10 season, which AZ won for the third consecutive season.
+Smit, for the second consecutive season, and Chantal de Ridder were top scorers with 11 goals each.

 Two new teams, VVV-Venlo and FC Zwolle, joined the league on 10 March 2010, increasing the number of teams to eight for the 2010–11 season.
 Twente won its first league title, breaking AZ's three-year championship streak.
 Chantal de Ridder was the top scorer for a second consecutive season with 19 goals.